ARM-software/acle/main/acle.md

 as changing processor state, occur.

-Individual FP8 intrinsics are described in their respective Advanced SIMD (NEON), SVE, and SME sections.
+Individual FP8 intrinsics are described in their respective Advanced SIMD (Neon), SVE, and SME sections.

 ## Support enumerations